In this post I’m sharing helpful design rules on how to arrange furniture in a small living room.

 Many times my design clients come to me with living rooms that look like furniture showrooms – with too many pieces in it!

 Here is a beautiful small living room with furniture sized to fit it.
 Also this room is beautifully edited and isn’t stuffed with a lot of furniture.
 There is a sofa with ottoman, coffee table and chair – that’s it!

-Do you need help with your furniture layout, room design or picking paint colors?
+Do you need help with furniture layout, room design or choosing paint colors?

 Don’t Design Your Small Living Room For Occasional Entertaining